Tellaman

-Thelumusa Samuel Owen (born 14 April 1991), better known by his stage name Tellaman is a South African singer, songwriter and record producer.
+Thelumusa Samuel Owen (born 12 April 1991), better known by his stage name Tellaman is a South African singer, songwriter and record producer.
 Growing up in a musical background, he is most known for a number one charting single by DJ Speedsta titled "Mayo" which features himself, Yung Swiss, Frank Casino & Shane Eagle.

 Early life and career

-Tellaman was born and raised in Durban, South Africa.
+Tellaman was born and raised in Durban Kwazulu Natal, South Africa.
 He is a self-taught musician whose interest in music was sparked by his mother, who had him singing at home, at church and in a youth choir.
 At the age of fifteen he decided to pursue music as a career and began writing and recording his own music.

 Tellaman was signed and featured in Soul Candi Record's compilation album titled Sould Candi Sessions 15, alongside MoFlava, Lulo Café, Cueber and Hareal Salko.
 Tellaman's disc, titled Ntsikelelo, included hit singles "Drinks and Music" featuring Okmalumkoolkat and "Intoxicated" featuring Lastee.
 The album sales passed Gold status and it was nominated for the Best Compilation Award at the 2015 Metro FM Awards.
 In June 2016 his EP Mind Vs Heart was released, followed by another EP titled Lucid Dreams which was released in February 2017.
 On 18 May 2018, he signed a record deal with Universal Music South Africa, and released "No Sharing", on 13 July 2018, as his first official single under Universal Music South Africa.